 While Barbara’s stuck getting her learner’s permit, Batman takes on Gearhead in the episode’s first legit car chazzzzzzzzzzzzzzz…

-Folks, there are few things I love better than a good chase.
+Folks, there are very few things I love better than a good chase.
 It’s why “The Last Roundup” is pretty much the only episode of MLP: FIM I will rewatch.
-It’s why Castle of Cagliostro remains my favorite Miyazaki movie, and why I consider the first 15 minutes or so of Ed Edd n Eddy’s Big Picture Show to be the reason God put Danny Antonucci on this planet.
+It’s why Castle of Cagliostro remains my favorite Miyazaki flick, and why I consider the opening scene of Ed Edd n Eddy’s Big Picture Show to be the reason God put Danny Antonucci on this planet.
 But there’s more to a good chase than slick animation.
 You need meaningful stakes, creative use of the environment, or better yet a combination of both.

 This chase has neither.
 Tellingly enough, the part where Batman plunges over a cliff isn’t even made the first-act cliffhanger.